Reposted from May 2013

 Several weeks ago I made a brash statement claiming how I was going to start writing from a more personal perspective and then I didn’t.
 Since then I have thought many times about great stories I would like to share, some of them recent- others declaring the antics and shenanigans of my more youthful self.
 However it’s clear that what has really been holding me back is fear and I am over it.
 So one foot in front of the other… I’d like to share a moment in time that has changed me forever.

 A week had passed and my landlord called to say he had a renter.
 My father had given me another piece of wisdom saying, “Until you own a home, the only stuff you should have needs to fit in your car.”
-I sold off my few pieces of furniture and stored the rest of my treasure in the front hallway of my parents home.
-My plans weren’t crystal clear but I now had a destination Encintas, CA and the only thing holding me up was a dentist appointment.
+I sold off my few pieces of furniture and stored the rest of my treasure in the front hallway of my parents house.
+My plans weren’t crystal clear but I now had a destination… Encintas, CA and the only thing holding me up was a dentist appointment.
 I figured I should take advantage of my parents insurance one last time and I am so grateful I did.
 It tuned out that I had a cyst on one of my underlying wisdom teeth, requiring removal or possible jaw breakage.
 I actually considered skipping the procedure- partly because I was stupid and it was beginning to feel like I would never get on the road.
 As it was I had all four teeth removed and spent another week on my parents couch.
-And then one day I woke up, started loading up my gear and told my mom I was leaving.
+Then one day I woke up, started loading up my gear and told my mom I was leaving.
 I had lunch with my dad on the way out of town and confided in him that I was excited at the possibility I might get to order a beer in bar at my first destination, Louisiana.
 He told me to be careful.

 By happenstance I pulled off on the same exit that months later I would use every day and which also happened to have a 7-11 that did not sell beer- weird observation.
-Finally I managed to find my friends house and after nine states, a change in climate and several cultures I had reached my destination.
+Finally, I managed to find my friend’s house and after nine states, a change in climate and several cultures I had reached my destination.